jnalanko/Hu4Rolls-2/Readme.md

 }
 ```

 To play the game, send back any of the available actions as JSON.
 The server will respond with `{"action_response": "ok"}` if the action was accepted.
-If not, then there is an error message in place of "ok".
+Otherwise, there will be an error message in place of "ok".